binaryedge/docs.binaryedge.io/docs/modules/jarm.md

 ### Contents of the fields

 * jarm - JARM is a method for creating SSL/TLS fingerprints for threat intelligence, based information extracted from the server response to a TLS Client Hello.
 See https://github.com/salesforce/jarm for details
-* jarm_bash - uzzy hash fingerprint using the extracted information on `jarm`
+* jarm_bash - fuzzy hash fingerprint using the extracted information from `jarm`

 ## SSL Simple Event Example